lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Fragment format

 A fragment comprises a fragment header, a fragment payload and padding bits (if any).
 A fragment conforms to the general format shown in {{Fig-FragFormat}}.
-The fragment payload carries a subset of either a SCHC header or an IPv6 header or the original IPv6 packet data payload.
+The fragment payload carries a subset of SCHC packet.
 A fragment is the payload of the L2 protocol data unit (PDU).
 Padding MAY be added if necessary, therefore a padding field is optional (this is explicitly indicated in {{Fig-FragFormat}}, but not in subsequent figures, for the sake of illustration clarity.

 ~~~~
       +-----------------+-----------------------+~~~~~~~~~~~~~~~